oVirt/ovirt-site/source/release/3.4.0/index.html.md

  - Webadmin UI is now requesting two slashes in front of URLs
  - Default DC & Cluster has fixed UUIDs
  - Volumes tab and sub-tabs not taking equal space
- - Possibility to edit Network description and comment
  - [RHSC] Remove-brick status dialog hangs when glusterd goes down on the storage node
  - Reinstall host by rest api fails on root_password field requirement
  - [RHS-C] About dialog does not have a title.